 Appointed times are reserved exclusively for your child.
 To avoid a broken appointment or late cancellation fee, we request that you please notify our office if you need to reschedule your appointment.
 We require 48 hours advanced notice of your appointment time to avoid a broken or late cancellation fee.
 For missed dental recall appointments, the fee is $45 per child.
 For missed dental restorative appointments, the fee is $75 per child.
 We realize that unexpected things can happen, but we ask for your assistance in this regard.

 What About Finances?

 Payment for professional services is due at the time dental treatment is provided.
 Every effort will be made to provide a treatment plan which fits your timetable and budget, and gives your child the best possible care.
-We accept cash, personal checks, debit cards and most major credit cards.
+We accept personal checks, debit cards and most major credit cards.

 Our Office Policy Regarding Dental Insurance

 If we have received all of your insurance information on the day of the appointment, we will be happy to file your claim for you.
 Your insurance company should pay each claim within 30 days of receipt.
 We file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
 You are responsible for any balance on your account after 30 days, whether insurance has paid or not.
 If you have not paid your balance within 60 days a re-billing fee of $10 will be added to your account each month until paid.

 As a courtesy, we will submit your insurance claim on your behalf.
 We do not have a contract with your insurance company, only you do.
 We are not responsible for how your insurance company handles its claims or for what benefits they pay on a claim.
 We can only assist you in estimating your portion of the cost of treatment.
 We cannot guarantee what your insurance will cover.